Waiver and Release — requirement by anyone attending

 By submitting your entry to participate in a Golf Saskatchewan event the applicant/participant is aware of and assumes all risks of bodily injury or property damage, including specifically (but not exclusively) the risk of being exposed to and contracting any disease or contagion such as novel Coronavirus disease (COVID-19), the risk of being injured by thrown or struck golf balls or clubs, actions by spectators, players, caddies, or others in attendance, and the competitor agrees that Golf Saskatchewan, including its Directors, Officers, volunteers and employees, as well as the competitors in the event, are not liable for any injuries or property damage resulting from such causes or any other negligence.

-- I (or the parent/guardian of daughter/son) have read and understand the terms and conditions of entry and all policies as set out on the Golf Saskatchewan website below under the Competition Policies.
+- I (or the parent/guardian of daughter/son/they) have read and understand the terms and conditions of entry and all policies as set out on the Golf Saskatchewan website below under the Competition Policies.

-- I (or the parent/guardian of daughter/son) also agree that all entries are subject to approval by Golf Saskatchewan.
+- I (or the parent/guardian of daughter/son/they) also agree that all entries are subject to approval by Golf Saskatchewan.

-- Spectators, volunteers and/or staff is also required to submit the waiver and release.
+- Spectators, volunteers and/or staff is also required to submit the waiver and release if they are going to be present on the championship event grounds.

 By registering to play in our sanctioned event, participants agree to the following policies (a Notice to Players):

-- A junior playing in an Amateur aged event she/he must adhere to most items in the Junior Code of Conduct.
+- A junior playing in an Amateur aged event she/he/they must adhere to most items in the Junior Code of Conduct.

 - Exceptions may include Caddie or power cart transportation, if eligible.